-- The Northumbria Police & Crime Commissioner has a published the Northumbria Police & Crime Plan: Fighting Poverty, Fighting Crime5.
-This includes several priority themes relevant to the SNP activities, including tackling ASB, reducing crime, preventing violent crime, supporting victims, tackling domestic abuse and sexual violence.
-The SNP has had due regard to the police and crime objectives set out in the police and crime plan and will support the delivery of the objectives set out therein.
+- the delivery of the objectives set out therein.
 Northumbria Police as a responsible authority are a key stakeholder in the partnership. - The Northumbria Violence Reduction Unit (VRU) aims to fight crime, prevent crime, and improve lives, aligning to the overall priorities of the Northumbria Police & Crime Plan.
-The VRU has published a Northumbria Serious Violence Response Strategy6 which describes how it will achieve that.
-The SNP and VRU worked collaboratively upon this specifically for Northumberland and fulfilment of the SNP responsibilities regards the Serious Violence Legal Duty. - The NHS North-East and North Cumbria Integrated Care Board (ICB), from their Integrated Care Partnership (ICP), a committee of the ICB and the fourteen local authorities from across the North East and North Cumbria, have developed an Integrated Care Strategy, 'Better health and wellbeing for all', which sets out how the ICP will reduce these inequalities, improve experiences of our health and care services and improve the health and wellbeing of people living and working in our region by 2030 and beyond.
+The VRU has published a Northumbria Serious Violence Response Strategy which describes how it will seek to achieve that.
+The SNP and VRU work collaboratively upon this specifically for Northumberland and fulfilment of the SNP responsibilities regards the Serious Violence Legal Duty. - Partnership (NCDP) is responsible for the local delivery of the National Drug Strategy: From harm to hope.
+A 10-year drugs plan to cut crime and save lives.
+The NCDP remit is to support the key aims of the Strategy in reducing drug related crime, reducing the harms associated with the harmful use of substances, including drug and alcohol related death, and to increase engagement in treatment.
+These aims are aligned to the ambitions of the SNP and actions, initiatives and progress against them will be reported upon to the Community Safety Partnership as required. - The NHS North-East and North Cumbria Integrated Care Board (ICB), from their Integrated Care Partnership (ICP), a committee of the ICB and the fourteen local authorities from across the North East and North Cumbria, have developed an Integrated Care Strategy, 'Better health and wellbeing for all', which sets out how the ICP will reduce these inequalities, improve experiences of our health and care services and improve the health and wellbeing of people living and working in our region by 2030 and beyond.
 This strategy and objectives will be brought to the SNP through their membership and active involvement as a responsible authority.

-- Northumberland Fire and Rescue Service (NFRS) Community Risk Management Plan8 identifies analysis of current and future risks within the county, emerging risks, and trends, and outlines the delivery of prevention, protection, and response activities to reduce the impact of risk on communities by making the best use of both people and resources.
+- Northumberland Fire and Rescue Service (NFRS) Community Risk Management Plan? identifies analysis of current and future risks within the county, emerging risks, and trends, and outlines the delivery of prevention, protection, and response activities to reduce the impact of risk on communities by making the best use of both people and resources.
 Integral to the plan is the commitment to work with partners, building more resilient, inclusive, and effective relationships to mature the ability to better identify, understand and analyse all the risks Northumberland faces.
-The NFRS commitment to the SNP as a responsible authority is part of that plan delivery. - HM Prison & Probation Service (HMPPS) North East Reducing Reoffending Plan9 sets out aspirations for reducing reoffending across the region, recognising reoffending rates, that some areas may be economically deprived, and the detrimental societal factors associated with poverty and deprivation being reflected in the number and offence mix of the people on probation and in prisons.
-Partnership working upon activities toward objectives will be complimented by collaboration as one of the SNP responsible authorities. - The newly formed Northumberland County Partnership will clearly be a key stakeholder and provide overarching governance and strategic direction to the SNP.
+The NFRS commitment to the SNP as a responsible authority is part of that plan delivery. - North East Reducing Reoffending Plan 19 sets out aspirations for reducing reoffending across the region, recognising reoffending rates, that some areas may be economically deprived, and the detrimental societal factors associated with poverty and deprivation being reflected in the number and offence mix of the people on probation and in prisons.
+The Probation Service North East: Business Plan 11, seeks to promote, partnership working, by focusing upon activities and objectives which will be complimented by collaboration as one of the SNP responsible authorities. - The recently formed Northumberland County Partnership will also be a key stakeholder and provide strategic direction to the SNP.